bh90210/soul/README.md

 ## Tests

 The library is thoroughly covered via unit and integration tests.
 Running the `-short` test suite will result in running the unit tests.
 The integration suite needs some preparation before it can be used.

+Unit suite covers all connection types' serialization/deserialization functions and internal packages.

+The `flow` package contains the integration test suite.

 ### Unit